Hallvard Graatop: Causes of the conflict

 The Black Death, which wrought havoc throughout Europe during the 14th century, had decimated the ruling families of Scandinavia.
 King Olav of Denmark and Norway was the last native ruler in Scandinavia.
-When he died in 1387, his wife Margareta took over the rule of those two countries and then Sweden as well.
+When he died in 1387, his mother Margareta took over the rule of those two countries and then Sweden as well.
 In 1397 in the town of Kalmar in Sweden, the Union of the three lands under a single crown was made official and Erik of Pomerania was chosen as king.
 Erik fatefully chose to govern the three kingdoms from Denmark using the Danish aristocracy.

 The Danish aristocracy naturally saw to their best interests and slowly alienated the residents of Sweden and Norway whom they tried to rule.
 In Sweden Engelbrekt Engelbrektson led a successful rebellion in 1434.
 In 1436 Amund Sigurdsson Bolt tried to do the same in Norway, but failed.
 Enter Hallvard Graatop.
 He raised an army of peasants to challenge the harsh Danish rule in Oslo.
 Hallvard and his army of Norwegians fought the Danes in 1438, but failed to secure their freedom.
 This third rebellion in under a decade, however, led the Danish aristocracy to turn on King Erik, whose harsh policies had fomented the disdain in which Danes were now held by their northern neighbors.
 They saw to the ouster of King Erik in 1439.
 In 1442 the Swedes were officially regranted sovereignty, however, the Danish aristocracy was unwilling to give up Norway.
 The next decade saw them reconquer the country and annex outright the Norwegian colonies of Greenland, Iceland, and the Faroes.